 Strong, sustained winds swept through Rhode Island and the eastern parts of Massachusetts and Connecticut, killing dozens and destroying buildings, automobiles, boats and crops.
 The storm took out power for days, Gov. Dennis Roberts declared martial law in Rhode Island and called up the National Guard.

 Vermont, New Hampshire and Maine suffered as well, though to a lesser extent.
-In New England, 65 people died in the storm and a thousand were injured.

 The Birth of Hurricane Carol